VarynInc/inxys/sitedev/email/README.md

 For some notifications, such as change password, a token is required to identify the authenticity of the returning user matches the request.

 `%domain%`
-The server host matching the site id (e.g. varyn.com).
+The server host matching the site id (e.g. inxys.net).

-`%game_id%`
+`%title%`
-Game id (integer) of the game that is the subject of the notification (e.g. Send to friend, Game data).
+Title of the article, conference, topic, or item description of the item that is being shared.

-`%game_name%`
+`%item_id%`
-Game name (string) of the game that is the subject of the notification (e.g. Send to friend, Game data).
-This is required to build URLs pointing to game assets or images.
+Item id (integer) of the item that is the subject of the notification (e.g. Share, Send to friend).